Dino Brugioni: After-the-fact intelligence about Auschwitz

-Brugioni is an authority on contrived or altered photography, described in his book Photo Fakery.
+Brugioni was an authority on contrived or altered photography, described in his book Photo Fakery.
 His interest in the Civil War in the West is chronicled in The Civil War in Missouri and his interest in reconnaissance in From Balloons to Blackbirds.
-Brugioni has written more than 90 articles, mainly on the application of overhead imagery to intelligence and other fields.
-He has helped with and appeared in over 75 news and historical television programs.
+Brugioni wrote more than 90 articles, mainly on the application of overhead imagery to intelligence and other fields.
+He helped with and appeared in over 75 news and historical television programs.

-Brugioni has received numerous citations and commendations, including the CIA Intelligence Medal of Merit, the CIA Career Intelligence Medal and the prestigious U.S. Government Pioneer in Space Medal for his role in the development of satellite reconnaissance.
+Brugioni received numerous citations and commendations, including the CIA Intelligence Medal of Merit, the CIA Career Intelligence Medal and the prestigious U.S. Government Pioneer in Space Medal for his role in the development of satellite reconnaissance.
 He twice received the Sherman Kent Award, the CIA's top award for outstanding contributions to intelligence.
-However, he remains most proud of the commendation he received from President John F. Kennedy for contributions during the Cuban Missile Crisis.
+However, he was most proud of the commendation he received from President John F. Kennedy for contributions during the Cuban Missile Crisis.
 On April 13, 2005, he was inducted into the National Geospatial-Intelligence Agency Hall of Fame.